-There are nearly 148 m television households in India.
-DTH segment comprises of 45 m homes.
-Around 60% of the money in television segment comes from the subscriptions of DTH or cable services.
-The digital subscribers are expected to outdo the analog subscribers by 2013.
 The players in the electronic media can be classified into a three-link chain.
-First are the studios (including the animation studios), which comprise the hardware part of the industry, the second are the content providers and the third link comprises the distribution trolleys, which include the cable and satellite channels, multiplex theatres, MSOs and the DTH players.
+First are the studios (inluding the animation studios), which comprise the hardware part of the industry, the second are the content providers and the third link comprises the distribution trolleys, which include the cable and satellite channels, multiplex theatres, MSOs and the DTH players.

-In India, the ratio of advertising expenditure to GDP is about 0.4%.
-This is substantially lower in comparison to the developed economies as well as developing economies.
+In India, the ratio of advertising expenditure to GDP is less than 1%.
+This is substantially lower in comparison to the developed economies as well as other developing economies.
+Interestingly, Print and TV media contribute over 75% of the advertisement spend in a year.
 As the Indian economy continues to develop and the media reach increases, the advertising expenditure to GDP ratio is expected to increase over the next 5 years.

 Of the more than 70,000 newspapers printed in India, around 90% are published in Hindi and other vernacular languages.
-There are a total of 825 private satellite TV channels as at the end of December 2011, permitted by the Information and Broadcasting Ministry, out of which 163 channels are pay.
+There are over 800 private satellite TV channels, permitted by the Information and Broadcasting Ministry.

 The demand for regional print media is growing at a faster pace than that of English language print media.
 In the electronic media, the highly fragmented viewership has led to an increasing preference for niche channels.

 Barriers to entry